craigmulligan/wifine/README.md

 Logging is configured by passing a config object to the constructor.
 eg: `{ on: true, level: 'silly' }`

-Logs will be written to: `.wifine/wifine.log`
+Logs will be written to current directory `./wifine.log`

 ### Example